apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

 ## The IntegerSketch and Helper classes

-For help us code our example we will leverage the [IntegerSketch Package](https://github.com/apache/incubator-datasketches-java/tree/master/src/main/java/org/apache/datasketches/tuple/aninteger) from the library.
+To help us code our example we will leverage the [IntegerSketch Package](https://github.com/apache/incubator-datasketches-java/tree/master/src/main/java/org/apache/datasketches/tuple/aninteger) from the library.
 This package consists of 5 classes, the _IntegerSketch_ and 4 helper classes, all of which extend generic classes of the parent _tuple_ package.
 Normally, the user/developer would develop these 5 classes to solve a particular analysis problem.
 These 5 classes can serve as an example of how to create your own Tuple Sketch solutions and we will use them to solve our customer engagement problem.

 Please refer to the [Tuple Overview](https://datasketches.apache.org/docs/Tuple/TupleOverview.html) section on this website for a quick review of how the Tuple Sketch works.